-Three dead after vehicle drives into crowd in Germany - The Guardian — Nigeria Today
+At least 3 dead after vehicle smashes into diners in Germany - Vanguard — Nigeria Today

 |

-Three dead after vehicle drives into crowd in Germany
+At least 3 dead after vehicle smashes into diners in Germany

-Münster van deaths: Driver kills himself after ploughing vehicle into crowd leaving several dead in Germany

-Van plows into crowd in northern German city of Münster, killing at least 3
+At least three people died Saturday when a vehicle ploughed into busy cafe and restaurant terraces in the German city of Muenster before the driver shot himself dead.
+Police and first responders work at the scene when several people were killed and …

-Several Killed as Truck Rams Into Small Crowd in Münster, Germany
+Two Killed as Van Rams Into Small Crowd in Münster, Germany

 Do you have something awesome to share with the world?
 Click here to share